yangakandeni/video-time-logger/README.md

 ## TESTS

 `The following tests have interactive prompts.
-Please enter the number 3, for test to pass` :see_no_evil:
+Please enter the number 3, for tests to pass` :see_no_evil:

 ```bash
 python -m unittest tests/test_functions.py -v